votex09/nixos/README.md

 The installer will:

 1. Install git (if not already installed)
-2. Clone this repository to `/home/.VnixOS/`
+2. Clone this repository to `/nix/VnixOS/`
 3. Auto-detect your timezone, locale, and keyboard layout
 4. Prompt for username and hostname
 5. Generate `hardware-configuration.nix` for your system
 6. Generate `configuration.nix` with your settings
-7. Optionally rebuild your system
+7. Rebuild your system and reboot

 ## Features